Create a new project

 Next you have to choose the Knowledge Graph.
 It can be located in a file system folder, in a cache containing the most recently used Knowledge Graphs or in a Cloud repository.

-- Use the ellipsis button to choose the Knowledge Graph from the file system (only for Enterprise Edition).
+Use the ellipsis button to choose the Knowledge Graph from the file system.

-Check or uncheck the languages from the Repository drop-down menu to display or hide Cloud repository Knowledge Graphs based on their language.
+Check or uncheck the languages from the Repository drop-down menu to toggle the display of Knowledge Graphs based on their language.

 Select Clear and Remove to delete all or selected Knowledge Graphs from recent history.

-Use Toggle old versions visibility to show or hide older technology Knowledge Graphs inside the Cloud repository.
+Use Toggle old versions visibility to show or hide older technology Knowledge Graphs that are still available inside the Cloud repository.

 After choosing the Knowledge Graph select Next.